sjoegd/sjoegd/README.md

 #### I'm interested in IT development and working on something related to it daily.

 Current projects:
-- Spaceshooter.io, multiplayer web based typescript game with DQN agents
+- Spaceshooter.io, multiplayer 2d spaceshooter web game, made with ts, currently training DQN agents
+- Gunfire Gauntlet, local multiplayer 2d shooter arena, made with python, currently in development